ChrisPritchard/JindoshRiddle/README.md

 ## Go version

 I've built this solution again in **Go**, which runs slightly faster.
 You can find this [here](https://github.com/ChrisPritchard/JindoshRiddle-Go).
-I thought this particular problem would be better solved in that language, which initially ran much faster (1500x in fact) until I changed the F# solution to use Lists instead of seqs, at which point the difference is only about 40 ms.
+I thought this particular problem would be better solved in that language, although ultimately they, impressively, run at about the same speed (once I fixed a lazy execution bug in the F# version).

 Both languages are great: I recommend learning both, and using each for their strengths!
 If anything, these two projects provide a nice comparison of the way the two languages approach things, as they are structured and implemented almost identically.